Legalcomplex/Legalpioneer/README.md

 1. How often are updates planned for the dataset?
 Yet undetermined
 2. What jurisdiction does this dataset primarily cover, and are there plans to expand to other regions?
 Global
+3. What type of companies were excluded?
+SmartTech companies that leverage large language models to solve business and civic problems e.g. OpenAI.